georust/geozero/README.md

 );
 ```

-Select and insert geo-types geometry with sqlx:
+Select and insert geo-types geometries with SQLx:
 ```rust
 use geozero_core::postgis::sqlx::geo::Geometry;